collectifengineering-lang/Billing/DEPLOYMENT_GUIDE.md

 1. Check that all environment variables are set in Vercel
 2. Verify the PostgreSQL database is created and running
 3. Check the build logs for specific errors
-4. If you see "PrismaClientInitializationError", ensure the build command includes `prisma generate`
+4. If you see "PrismaClientInitializationError", ensure the build command includes `prisma generate` and check that `PRISMA_DATABASE_URL` is set
 5. Clear Vercel's build cache by redeploying with "Clear cache and redeploy" option

 ### If database connection fails: